Board of Directors

 Sumi Lee Levy currently serves as the vice chair of the KCI and IIC Board of Directors.
 She is a founder and director of a Korean immersion preschool in San Francisco.
 Her background, experience and passion are in early child education, music education, classical music, tech startups and people.

 She is also a board of director of Music teachers Association of California and is actively involved with reputable non-profit organizations in early child education such as children’s council and First5.
 She enjoys traveling with her husband and two young children.

-Tom Hundt currently serves as Board Secretary of KCI/IIC and joined the board after helping IIC attain its CEA accreditation.
+Tom Hundt currently serves as Board Treasurer of KCI/IIC and joined the board after helping IIC attain its CEA accreditation.
 His background and experience are in business and engineering.

 DirectorAfter growing up in Seoul and Los Angeles, Jay moved to San Francisco in 1993.
 Since then Jay has obtained over 20+ years experience as a Buyside Trader, Analyst and VP, Portfolio Manager in various Investment firms including Citibank, US BankCorp, Zions Bancorp.
 Jay is currently at Merrill Lynch Wealth Management.
 His outside activities include squash, tennis, soccer and various Korean and Asian American initiatives.